FanLiHub/fanlihub.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there, I am **Fan Li** (李帆), a Ph.D. candidate at the School of Artificial Intelligence (formerly the Unmanned System Research Institute), Northwestern Polytechnical University (NPU).
+Hi there, I am **Fan Li** (李帆), an Assistant Professor in the School of Artificial Intelligence at Shandong University and a member of the General Artificial Intelligence Laboratory (GAI Lab).
 My research focuses on **the intersection of unmanned systems and computer vision**, dedicated to overcoming key visual perception bottlenecks faced by intelligent unmanned platforms operating in real-world, complex, and dynamic environments.

 Specifically, my research interests include: